Skip to content

 36. Percentage of supply from third-party mills traceable to plantation level?

-The company reports the overall traceability to the plantation for its external CPO suppliers (Oil Mills, Traders & Refineries).
-The company also reports individual traceability percentages to plantation level for all external CPO suppliers.
-The company's refinery- Genting Musim Mas Refinery Sdn Bhd has IP certification.
+The company reports the overall traceability to the plantation for its external CPO suppliers as 84.06% in 2023.
+Additionally, the company's refinery- Genting Musim Mas Refinery Sdn Bhd has IP certification.

 • P